 How to Select the Best Mulch for Tomatoes?

-Most of the mulching methods have some basic benefits like retaining soil moisture, block weeds, prevent soil-borne diseases and develop soil structure.
+Most mulching methods have some basic benefits, like retaining soil moisture, blocking weeds, preventing soil-borne diseases, and developing soil structure.
 But what is the best mulch for tomatoes it may depend on various factors such as:

 - Personal preferences